awaseem2/SiebelDatingSimulator/DEVELOPMENT.md

 A huge problem I've been dealing with is how slow the player moves.
 I believe this is a consequence of drawing the map (which is drawing
 14 x 15 tiles) every frame using a for loop.
 I'm not sure if this is fixable, but I'm gonna look into if it's possible to only draw the map once since that's stagnant and only in the background.

+# Week of April 28th

+This week I worked on finalizing my game by making sure all of my big goals were fulfilled first and foremost.
+I fixed the lag issue of last week by drawing an ofImage of the map instead of drawing each tile individually, since having an image and just keeping the tiles for reference of the player's next tile had the same effect without the time wasted with a for loop called for every frame, as was done previously.

+I also added a second room and the ability to move back and forth between the two rooms.
+This wasn't too much of a hastle, I just had to make sure my xml file and how I parsed it worked for different rooms.

+I then added a greeting message that is displayed when the player is near an npc.
+This was then followed by "options" drawn under the greeting for the user to click on.
+This affects the player's 'charisma' and 'romance' levels which are displayed constantly at the bottom of the screen.
+A problem I encountered while working on this was preventing the user from "cheating" and going back to the npc to get maximum stat points.
+In order to solve this, I had to add a method to player that keeps track of the rooms that have already been visited, and then only draw the options to the screen if it is a new room.

+Sadly, I didn't get to finish everything I had envisioned.
+I wanted to add a third room and have some sort of "ending".
+I also wanted to add items so that you can give them to npcs and it would affect your charisma/romance levels accordingly.
+If I had more time, I'm sure these things wouldn't have been too hard to add due to my fairly flexible code.
+I think what I've finished thus far is a good basis since anything additional wouldn't change the code drastically in any way.